TeonaB/My_First_Website/README.md

-This is my first website, which I created during a project.
+This is my first website, which I created during a project for my TW course.